 Tobago is a Caribbean destination that only the well-travelled vacationer might know.
 It’s a secret escape located in the very south of the Caribbean archipelago of islands.

-If you’re looking for a Caribbean get-away that’s unique and different form where you, your family, friends and neighbours have been, then Tobago is the destination for you.
+If you’re looking for a Caribbean getaway that’s unique and different from where you, your family, friends and neighbours have been, then Tobago is the destination for you.

 Here are 8 little-known titbits that make Tobago an exceptional Caribbean destination.

 Escape to Tobago’s rich and vibrant heritage.
 Live the legend of Tobago’s authentic culture – dance, folk music, art, fashion, mouth-watering cuisine and so much more.

 Tantalize your tastebuds with Tobago’s delectable local dishes such as crab and callaloo, curry crab and dumplings and dirt-oven bread.
 Make the right moves to the soulful beats of the steelpan.
 Live like a local and connect with Tobagonians to discover the true meaning of what it’s like to live, work and play in Tobago.

 If you want to live like a local, experience culture as never-seen before.
 To experience the Caribbean like never before.
 In Tobago, the local culture is alive and thriving.
 There something to do in Tobago for everyone.
 Experience Village Harvest (there’s one taking place each weekend in one village or another).
 Literally live like a local for a day.